MakersAsylumIndia/Water-Wise/README.md

 Hey there! 👋

-This repository is your home for documenting your **Innovation School Project** and starting your **maker portfolio**.
+This repository is our home for documenting our **Innovation School Project** and starting our **maker portfolio**.
-You’ll be using the **GitHub Wiki** to update all your project details in a structured format.
+We’ll be using the **GitHub Wiki** to update all our project details in a structured format.

 ---